Looking for the best afternoon tea in DC? Go to the Willard Intercontinental, one of DC’s most famous and elegant hotels, for the royal treatment.

 Critics say the Willard has the best afternoon tea in DC, and now I understand why.
 If you’re planning a for a special occasion, or just feel like living out your dreams of being royalty for a day, I highly recommend afternoon tea at the Willard!

 The Willard only serves afternoon tea in DC on Saturday and Sunday, between 1-4 PM.
 Reservations are required – you can make them here.
+If you’re visiting DC to see the cherry blossoms, be sure to check the Willard’s special cherry blossom tea.

 Spending Christmas in DC?
 Be sure to see The Willard’s holiday decorations!